Guests lodge in one of three types of facilities:

 The Beta Center serves as one of Camp Omega’s multipurpose building.
 The upper level and lower level each have one identical meeting room with an optional divider curtain.
 Upper Beta is carpeted.
 Besides the meeting rooms, the Beta Center also houses Canteen (the camp store), restrooms, arts & crafts, and laundry.
 Right outside the Beta Center is a place know as Beta Center Commons where guests can gather with friends and enjoy God’s creation.

 The Dining Hall serves as a meeting space for larger groups.
-The Dining Hall offers a scenic view of the camp, a fireplace, piano, and plenty of room for group activities.
+The Dining Hall offers a scenic view of the camp and plenty of room for group activities.
 Groups meeting in the Dining Hall are asked to end any meetings at least 15 minutes before meals so that the room can be arranged for dining.